ruizdiazever/xtx_py/README.md

     TELEGRAM_CHAT_ID=''
     ```

-2. Set your links and settings in `links.py`, example:
+2. Set your links and user agents in `settings.py`, example:

     * **name:** name to identifier the site shop.
     * **url:** url of product in site shop.